voteliquid/blog/_posts/2017-11-06-announcing-united-vote.md

 [United Vote](https://united.vote), launching nationwide today, uses [liquid democracy](https://blog.united.vote/2016/09/21/what-is-liquid-democracy/) to provide a simple process for all Americans to have their voice heard on every bill before Congress.

-To get started, you simply sign up at [united.vote](https://united.vote), choose people you trust to represent you, and verify your identity with a $1 charge to a credit card in your name.
+To get started, you simply sign up at [united.vote](https://united.vote), choose people you trust to represent you, and verify your identity with a $1 one-time charge to a credit card in your name.

 Once you’re signed up, United allows you to vote for or against any Congressional bill.